the-bos/the-bos.github.io/_posts/2025-06-06-the-3t-framework-for-evals.markdown

 You're now in a place to pursue more sophisticated eval categories, promoting your agent from production-ready to showstopper.

-Here I quickly walk through 2 more T's -- Taste and Trust -- that are potential focus areas once your 3Ts are in a happy place.
+Here I quickly walk through 2 more T's -- Taste and Trust -- to demonstrate how to continue towards the stars after the 3Ts give you lift-off.

 ### T4: Taste, or How the Agent Sounds